edward62740/ot-IPR/README.md

 ## Overview
 This is a presence sensor that uses 60GHz [radar](https://www.acconeer.com/products/) pulses to detect human presence indoors.<br>
 The sensor communicates over the OpenThread protocol, utilizing existing IPv6 infrastructure (without the need for a IoT protocol "translator").
-In order to facilitate low-power operation, CoAP is used for the sensor to notify a server of state changes.
+In order to facilitate low-power operation, CoAP is used for the sensor to notify a server of state changes.<br>
+Refer here for the [CoAP Server](https://github.com/edward62740/ot-coap-server).

 ## Hardware Design
-The IPR is designed as a custom 6-layer ENIG PCB.
+The IPR is designed on a 6-layer, 50ohm PCB.
 The components run off a single 1.8v supply, due to limitations of the radar IO voltage, in order to avoid a dual-supply, level-translator situation.
 The main controller on the board is of the [EFR32MG24 Series](https://www.silabs.com/wireless/zigbee/efr32mg24-series-2-socs).
 Due to chip shortages, more than one part in this series was used with little effect on the actual functionality.
 ![IPR](https://github.com/edward62740/ot-IPR/blob/master/Documentation/ipr.png "IPR")

 ## Detection Principles